LoganD/quote_middleware/README.md

 To do better I replaced the compacting of the array O(n) with additional random numbers until an actual value was found.
 This had a smell because as you return more quotes the number of array value access misses increases.
 Generating random numbers are O(1) but generating increasing numbers of them can lead to [problems](https://crypto.stackexchange.com/questions/30380/how-does-generating-random-numbers-remove-entropy-from-your-system).

 ##### Suggested Solution
-A set was suggested to me as a solution to this like so:
+A map was suggested to me as a solution to this like so:
 ```
 | Key    | Value |
 | ------ | -     |